dcanones/blog/content/pages/cv.md

 - Environment: Python Data Science stack, Python Web Development stack, Relational Databases, Agile.

-__Python Engineer & Co-Founder, Glycerine (January 2017 - January 2018):__
+__Co-Founder & Developer, Glycerine (January 2017 - January 2018):__
-Glycerine was an entrepreneurship and learning project consisting on an Instagram account automation system ‘as a service’; a bot that impersonates the user and mimics his behavior resulting in having a robotic 'community manager' working 24/7 for an instagram account.
-At this moment the project is cancelled due to Instagram efforts to stop this kind of bot-based products and the growing difficulty to find suitable project collaborators.
-We will open source most of source code in the near future.
+Glycerine was an entrepreneurship and side project awarded by EOI Business School with specialized mentoring and coworking space.
+Project consisted on an Instagram account automation system ‘as a service’; a bot that impersonates the user and mimics his behavior resulting in having a robotic 'community manager' working 24/7 for an instagram account.
+At this moment the project is cancelled due to Instagram efforts to stop this kind of bot-based products and the growing difficulty to find local suitable project collaborators.
+We managed to serve about 20 customers (mainly incluencers and small-sized fashion companies). **Codebase is available to potential employers on request**.

 - Responsibilities: As tech co-founder, I was responsible of all aspects related to technology like **architecting, infrastructure provisioning, developing, deploying, operations, implementing new